Endometriosis is a pain — quite literally. If your periods are heavy and painful AF, it’s possible endometriosis is to blame for your period probs.

+Where does this tissue grow?
 You’ll generally find this rogue endometrial tissue on your ovaries, bowel area, or pelvic tissue.
 In rare cases, it can even grow in areas outside the pelvic region, like your urinary tract, gastrointestinal tract, and chest.

+What are the symptoms?
 The condition is known mostly for causing pain and fertility issues, but it can also lead to scarring, irritation, and adhesions (tissue growths that bind your pelvic organs together).

 Yikes!
 All this sounds super scary up front, but don’t fret.
 Treatment and support are available to help you manage endo symptoms.

 While pelvic pain is the most common endo symptom, you may also experience:

 - lower abdominal pain before or during your period